RonniKahalani/SpacePortalBackend/README.md

 This is a Spring Boot REST/JPA backend demo, used in educational purposes.

-The app creates four REST entrypoints:
+The app creates four REST API entry points:
 - /api/v1/customers
 - /api/v1/planets
 - /api/v1/spaceships